Welcome to our gallery featuring the “From the Height of the Concrete Jungle Project,” an interior design by Anton Medvedev.

-The master bedroom is an exercise in symmetry, with a large dividing wall doubling as headboard behind the bed.
+The primary bedroom is an exercise in symmetry, with a large dividing wall doubling as headboard behind the bed.
 The natural wood frame is mounted on white floor panels.

 A pair of sleek white panels on the rich wood dividing wall double as bedside tables.

-The bed faces a pair of full height window sets, creating a vastly opened visual space for the master bedroom.
+The bed faces a pair of full height window sets, creating a vastly opened visual space for the primary bedroom.

 A second bathroom features immense walk-in shower and laundry facilities.

 Laundry machines are built into a space flanked by cubbies for storage and another floating vanity, with towel storage below the large square vessel sink.